ukparliament/weeknotes.data-search/2018/05/index.md

 Anya and Michael made some changes to the comments on the [time period model](https://ukparliament.github.io/ontologies/time-period/time-period-ontology.html) following several emails and fag break chats with Paul Evans.
 They also made a couple of minor tweaks to the [question and answer](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html) and [tabling](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html) models.

-They had a good conversation with Gini Griffin from the House of Commons Table Office about whether [round robin questions](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html#d4e44) could be treated as a single question with multiple answers.
+They had a good conversation with Gini from the House of Commons Table Office about whether [round robin questions](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html#d4e44) could be treated as a single question with multiple answers.
 This would be a major change to existing practice and mean removing mentions of the gender of the answering minister.
 So, at least for now, it doesn't seem likely.

 Liz introduced Michael to Matthew Keep from the House of Commons Library.
 They're looking for better ways to self-serve constituency information.
 We've suggested that part of the answer should involve adding constituency demographic data to the data platform.
 Michael is going to take a look at modelling some of the data we already have.
 In the long term it would open up an opportunity for the Library to ask questions like: give me questions from session x, on topic y from members representing constituencies with demographic z.
 Which would make all this linked data stuff actually worthwhile.